Reahana/Reahana/README.md

 - 🔭 I’m currently working on Laravel project
-- 🌱 I’m currently learning PHP Laravel
+- 🌱 I’m currently learning React
-- 👯 I’m looking to collaborate on  with other Developers
+- 👯 I’m looking to collaborate   with other Developers
 - 🤔 I’m looking for help with  react.js